apple/coremltools/docs-guides/_sources/source/stateful-models.md

 )
 ```

-We can also time the prediction of this stateful kv-cache model
+We can also time the prediction of this stateful kv-cache model:
 ```python
 past_kv_len = 0
 kv_cache_state = converted_model_kvcache.make_state()